maged-elhabiby/maged-elhabiby/README.md

 * Artificial General Intelligence (AGI), particularly its potential and ethical considerations.
 * Quantum computing and quantum machine learning.
 * Full-stack development, cybersecurity, and network technologies.
+* AR and VR Technologies
+* Ops and Infrastructure
 * Accessibility design.

 ## 👥 Favourite People to work with